 That is to say, even if the spermiogram shows good and unremarkable measurement results with regard to sperm concentration, motility and structure, high fragmentation values can still prevent naturally occurring pregnancy.
 They can also result in an increased rate of miscarriages or birth defects.
 To determine such values, there is the option of genetic diagnostics of the sperm, or, for strand breaks, SpermFit DNA analysis.

 With the DNA diagnostic method SpermFit, we determine the degree of fragmentation in the sperm DNA.
-The higher it turns out to be, the less likely it is that a pregnancy will occur naturally.
+The higher is, the less likely it is that a pregnancy will occur naturally.

 SpermFit is an extremely precise measurement procedure: several thousand spermatozoa are analysed to provide a statistically reliable prediction of the degree of fragmentation.
 The results of the test are significantly more accurate and reliable than the previously used methods.

-Unfortunately, if there is a high degree of fragmentation, the chances of success for achieving natural fertilisation by means of cycle monitoring (timed intercourse (TI)) and for treatments such as intrauterine insemination (IUI) and (IVF) are extremely low.
+Unfortunately, if there is a high degree of fragmentation, the chances of success for achieving natural fertilisation by means of cycle monitoring and timed intercourse (TI) and for treatments such as intrauterine insemination (IUI) and (IVF) are extremely low.
 This means that, in the case of such a finding, these therapeutic measures, as well as fertility treatment, can be ruled out from the start.
 They would devour money unnecessarily and exert physical and mental stress on the patients.

-Our team of experts is, of course, also here for you, at any time, to determine or rule out such causes of infertility or for genetic counselling.
+Our team of experts is, of course, here for you at any time to determine or rule out such causes of infertility or for genetic counselling.

-For a SpermFit DNA analysis, the semen sample to be tested must be produced at one of the TFP clinics, as the sample must be processed immediately.
+For a SpermFit DNA analysis, the semen sample to be tested must be produced at one of the TFP centres, as the sample must be processed immediately.